 - Make a bowl.
 Cook some brown rice (or quinoa!) and roast some vegetables.
 Add both to a bowl, drizzle with coconut peanut sauce, and top with peanuts, hot sauce, and cilantro.

 - Make a sandwich.
 Toast some bread (this one is my favorite).
 Spread the coconut peanut sauce on the toast.
 Layer some baked tofu slices, avocado, and maybe sprouts.
 Cut in half and enjoy!

 So if the idea of meal prep stresses you out, start small.
 Start with a sauce.
 Paired with some fridge and pantry staples, endless meal combinations are waiting to be made.

-Let me know if you try this simple meal prep hack and, if you need more ideas, check out The Weekly Meal Plan, which is posted every Friday.
+Let me know if you try this simple meal prep hack and, if you need more ideas, check out our recipes.
 Happy prepping!

 You Might Also Like